Our general medicine services aim to diagnose and advise patients with a range of medical problems.

 London NW1 2PG

-We care for patients presenting with a wide variety of medical complaints, but high blood pressure is the most common single diagnosis.
+We care for patients presenting with a wide variety of medical complaints.

 • General internal medicine